COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.md

 every value of the data names in {K} is the same, then our target data name *must* always have the same value (or the logically equivalent
-statement: if the value of our data name changes, then at least one value of the data names in {K} *must* be different).
-If this is not the case, we add further data names to {K} until it is true.
+statement: if the value of our data name changes, then at least one value of the data names in {K} *must* be different).  \marginnote{The values taken by the data name are a mathematical mapping (function) of the values in {K}.} If this is not the case, we add further data names to {K} until it is true.
 As a logical consequence, if any one of the values for the data names in {K} is different, then our target dataname *may* have a different value.
 We will call the list of data names {K} the *key* data names for the data name that is defined.

-> **Aside**
-> The values taken by the data name are a mathematical mapping (function)
-> of the values in {K}.
+\begin{exer}

-> **Exercise**: Work out possible key data names for each data name in the following
+Work out possible key data names for each data name in the following list.

-> list.
->
-> "atomic position"
+ "atomic position"
-> "atomic element"
+ "atomic element"
-> "monochromator setting"
+ "monochromator setting"
-> "observed intensity"
+ "observed intensity"
-> "calculated intensity"
+ "calculated intensity"
+\end{exer}

-#### Observations and calculations
+## Observations and Calculations

 For convenience we now divide data names into "observations" and "calculations".
 Calculated values will always be the same if the same